 - Green Economy and Clean Energy

-- Fighting a proposal to place a large and expensive transfer station on the West Side of Providence, and working towards capping the transfer station and installing clean energy production there instead.
+- Fighting a proposal to place a large and expensive transfer station on the West Side of Pawtucket, and working towards capping the transfer station and installing clean energy production there instead.
 Read more here.

 - Getting Pawtucket to join the Climate Mayors Alliance, in the aftermath of Trump's withdrawal from the Paris Climate Agreement.